Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment: Recursive Local Representation Alignment

 \subsection{The Learning Algorithm}

 The central idea behind our algorithm, recursive local representation alignment (rec-LRA), is that every layer, not just the output layer, has a target and each layer's parameters/weights are adjusted so that its output moves closer to its target.
 While this idea is also an aspect of prior work such as target-prop \cite{Miguel14,Bengio14,lee2015targetprop}, one key difference between rec-LRA and these prior efforts is that rec-LRA chooses targets that are in the ``possible representation'' of the associated layers.
-Hence, a layer's parameters are updated more effectively, i.e., a layer is {\em not} forced to match a target that is impossible to achieve \cite{ororbia2018conducting}.
-Thus, unlike innovations such as target-prop, batch normalization \cite{ioffe2015batch}, etc, our procedure does {\em not} need to introduce new layers in the architecture.
-As a result, it can be viewed either as an alternative to such approaches, or as a complementary technique because it is compatible with other methods, i.e., batch normalization, residual blocks, and any other layer helpful for problem-specific representations that a deep network would need to acquire.

-Our algorithm, which builds on and generalizes the ideas in \cite{ororbia2018conducting,ororbia2018biologically} (which were strictly proposed and empirically tested on only fully-connected MLPs), aims to decompose the larger credit assignment problem in neural networks into smaller sub-problems that are not only easier to solve but are also solvable in parallel of each other.
-As we will show in this section, rec-LRA's goal is to aggressively decompose the full, underlying directed, acyclic computation/operation graph that defines any stacked neural architecture into small, operation ``sub-graphs''.
-In this paper, we will show how rec-LRA, through its error synaptic network, breaks down a network into its $L$ individual transformations, $\{f_\ell(\mathbf{z}_{\ell-1};\theta_\ell)\}^L_{\ell=1}$.
-It follows that this divide-and-conquer behavior of our algorithm naturally facilitates distributed training if high performance computing resources are available.
+Hence, a layer's parameters are updated more effectively, i.e., a layer is {\em not} forced to match a target that is impossible to achieve .\footnote{For example, target-prop works by using noise injection (and an encoding-decoding cycle) which could generate targets that ``jump'' far from a layer's current activity (if not carefully controlled by the user), yielding a jolting, high-magnitude weight perturbation that easily results in unstable optimization \cite{ororbia2018biologically}.} Furthermore, rec-LRA stands in contrast to recently-explored feedback alignment algorithms \cite{lillicrap2016random,akrout2019weighttransport}, i.e., instead of trying to mimic backprop's way of generating teaching signals (without using forward weights), rec-LRA introduces a special processing unit that creates useful perturbation signals locally.
+Thus, rec-LRA can be viewed either as an alternative to such approaches, and potentially as a complementary technique to most neural design choices, such as residual blocks and other layers that might be helpful for problem-specific representations that a deep network would need to acquire.
+Our algorithm, which generalizes ideas in \cite{ororbia2018biologically} and is grounded in neuro-mechanistic predictive coding theory \cite{rao1999predictive}, aims to break the credit assignment problem into smaller, easier sub-problems that are solvable in parallel of each other. rec-LRA's goal is to aggressively decompose the underlying directed, acyclic computation graph that defines any stacked neural architecture into small, operation ``sub-graphs''.
+In this paper, we will show that rec-LRA, through its error synapses, breaks down a network into its $L$ individual transformations, $\{f_\ell(\mathbf{z}_{\ell-1};\theta_\ell)\}^L_{\ell=1}$.
+It follows that this divide-and-conquer behavior naturally facilitates distributed training if high performance computing resources are available.